jhwang095/odin-recipes/README.md

 Current Project - Create Recipes using HTML

 Skills Demonstrated: Using boilerplate (HTML) to create the backbone of the website.
-The content is specifically designed for only recipes.
+Using previously learned elements to create the websites.
+Includes using anchor, href, img src, link to .html files, and creating ordered and unordered lists.